 Midwest Generation EME, LLC (Midwest) has appealed a trade secret determination of the Illinois Environmental Protection Agency (IEPA) under the Environmental Protection Act (Act) (415 ILCS 5 (2004)).
-In the determination, IEPA denied Midwest's claim for trade secret protection of information that Midwest submitted to IEPA.
-IEPA made the determination after receiving Sierra Club's request, under Illinois' Freedom of Information Act (Illinois FOIA) (415 ILCS 140 (2004)), for a copy of Midwest's submittal.
-Midwest maintains that the information it submitted to IEPA is entitled to trade secret status, exempt from public disclosure requirements.
-The information relates to Midwest's six coal-fired power stations, all of which are in Illinois.
+In the determination, IEPA denied Midwest's claim for trade secret protection of information that Commonwealth Edison Company (ComEd) submitted to IEPA.
+Midwest states a portion of the information submitted by ComEd is also owned by Midwest.
+IEPA made the trade secret determination after receiving Sierra Club's request, under Illinois' Freedom of Information Act (Illinois FOIA) (415 ILCS 140 (2004)), for a copy of ComEd's submittal.
+Midwest maintains that the information ComEd submitted to IEPA is entitled to trade secret status, exempt from public disclosure requirements.
+The information relates to six coal-fired power stations, all of which are in Illinois.
+The stations are formerly owned by ComEd and currently owned by Midwest.1